thalhauzair1/TaskManagementMobileApp/README.md

 ## Installation
 To install the app, follow these steps:

-1. Clone the repository: `git clone https://github.com/thalhauzair1/TaskManagement.git`
+1. Clone the repository: `git clone https://github.com/thalhauzair1/TaskManagementMobileApp.git`
-2. Navigate into the directory: `cd TaskManagement.git`
+2. Navigate into the directory: `cd TaskManagementMobileApp.git`
 3. Install the dependencies: `npm install`
 4. Start the app: `npm start`
+5. Scan the Barcode and the app is ready to use.

 ## Usage
 To use the app, follow these steps: